ircv3/ircv3-specifications/core/capability-negotiation.md

 If a client has not indicated support for `CAP LS 302` features, the server MUST NOT send these new features to the client.

-When CAP Version `302` is enabled, the client also implicitly indicates support for the `cap-notify` capability listed below, and support for the relevant `NEW` and `DEL` subcommands.
+When CAP version `302` is enabled, the client also implicitly indicates support for the `cap-notify` capability listed below, and support for the relevant `NEW` and `DEL` subcommands.